 Custodial credit risk is the risk that in the event of a bank failure, the School's deposits may not be returned to it.
 The School does not have a deposit policy for custodial credit risk.
-As of June 30, 2014, the School maintained deposits in FDIC-insured bank and temporary transactions accounts guarantee, of the \$812,883 bank balance, the School was exposed to \$632,883 custodial credit risk.
+At June 30, 2015 the schools deposits are insured under the FDIC limit.